We Stand Against Racism

 The Pastoral Council is committed to learning about racial justice and growing in the knowledge of how to be an ally for those who are subject to racially oppressive structures.
 The council will do this by 1.) educating themselves through reading and contemplating about the issue, 2.) by seeking to deepen our relationship with those we are already in partnership with: Mother Seton Academy, GEDCO, Immaculate Conception on Druid Hill Ave, St. Charles Borromeo, our sister parish in Haiti, and finally 3.) by seeking to advocate for changes in our laws to bring an end to oppressive legislative structures.

-Read the attached statement from Archbishop Lori about the verdict on the Derek Chauvin trial.
-Learn more about the Archdioce's efforts for racial justice below.
+- Statement from Archbishop Lori about the verdict on the Derek Chauvin trial

 Throughout this country’s history, the hallmarks of American democracy – opportunity, freedom, and prosperity – have been largely reserved for white people through the intentional exclusion and oppression of people of color.
 The deep racial and ethnic inequities that exist today are a direct result of structural racism: the historical and contemporary policies, practices, and norms that create and maintain white supremacy.